rammussenna/rings-of-the-damned/Bosses.md

   * **Rage Chains**: Slams chained corpses at the player.
 * **Fight Mechanics**:

-  * Constant HP loss to area bleed.
+  * slow Constant HP loss to area bleed.
   * Requires aggressive movement and use of parry.

 ## 8.  **Fraud**  *Miragio the Deceiver*